African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 KRUGER NATIONAL PARK,

-Rhino in Kruger National ParkLions in Kruger National ParkThe largest game reserve in South Africa, boasts the world's greatest concentration of species, and has an amazing 16 different ecosystems.
+Lions in Kruger National ParkThe largest game reserve in South Africa, boasts the world's greatest concentration of species, and has an amazing 16 different ecosystems.
 Exciting game drives provide us with excellent game viewing.
 Spot the “Big 5“ (lion, leopard, elephant, rhino and buffalo) and many other animals in this true African wilderness.

-Distance / Time: 150kms, ± 2 hours + 3 x 3 hour game drives.
+Distance / Time: 150kms, ± 2 hours + 3 x 3-hour game drives.

 Optional Activities: Night game drives in National Park open game viewing vehicles.